Scott's Tots: Synopsis

+A decade ago, Michael Scott launched a program named "Scott's Tots", where he promised a group of underprivileged 3rd graders that he would pay their full college tuition, provided they graduate from high school.
+In present time, he has failed to achieve his goal of being a millionaire, and is unable to fulfill the promise.
+He reluctantly visits their high school with Erin Hannon to break the bad news.
+Michael's promise encouraged the students to excel academically, and they greet Michael with standing applause.
+Michael admits his inability to pay for their college tuition, and attempts to make up for it by providing them laptop batteries.
+However, this fails to appease the angry students.
+In the end, Michael offers to a single student to at least pay for his books.
+On the way back to the office, Michael and Erin have a comforting conversation.
+Erin reminds him of the students' higher-than-average graduation rate, and Michael compliments Erin's work ethic and reveals Kevin Malone was originally going to be in the warehouse, but became an accountant after Michael's belief in him.

-Meanwhile, on a suggestion from Andy Bernard (Ed Helms), Jim Halpert (John Krasinski) starts an employee of the month program to increase office morale.
-Dwight Schrute (Rainn Wilson), however, schemes to get Jim fired.
+Meanwhile, on a suggestion from Andy Bernard, Jim Halpert starts an employee of the month program to increase office morale.
+Dwight Schrute, however, schemes to get Jim fired.
 He gives Jim a performance sheet to determine the employee of the month, using complete anonymity to ensure a fair and unbiased assessment.
-Dwight also collects money from each of the employees as part of a cash prize, even though Jim did not authorize this.
-At the conclusion of the day, Jim announces the employee of the month, and it is revealed that he apparently picked himself by accident.
-Everyone starts blaming Jim for using this gimmick as a ploy to take money away from the office.
-Jim tries to pin part of the failure on Dwight, but since he has taken numerous precautions to protect himself from direct blame, he passively fires back.
-Jim decides to forgo the award and give it to the next best employee, but things are only made worse when that person is revealed to be his wife Pam (Jenna Fischer).
-Everyone reaches their breaking point when a cake is delivered to the office with Jim's face on it, and with the words "It Could Only Be You."
+Dwight, without Jim's authorization, also collects money from each of the employees as part of a cash prize.
+At the end, it is revealed that he apparently picked himself by accident and his wife Pam came second.
+Then, a cake is delivered to the office with Jim's face on it, and with the words "It Could Only Be You."
+The other workers accuse Jim for extracting money from the company.
+Jim tries to blame Dwight, but since he has taken numerous precautions to protect himself from it, he passively fires back.

-With the primary part of his plan a success, having manipulated the assessment and ordered the cake, Dwight initiates the second part of his plan by calling CFO David Wallace (Andy Buckley) multiple times, each time pretending to be a different employee complaining about Jim's failed program.
+Dwight initiates the second part of his plan by calling CFO David Wallace multiple times, each time pretending to be a different employee complaining about Jim's failed program.
 An angry David calls Jim back and chews him out for the mishap.
 Almost assured that this will get Jim fired, Dwight listens in to the phone conversation from the pen recorder he had left in Jim's office in a previous episode ("The Lover").
 But instead of firing Jim, David apologizes to him for losing his temper and praises Jim, adding that David and his wife are "still on" to go out with Jim and Pam.
 Angry that his plan has not worked, Dwight returns to the drawing board.
-At the end of the episode, Ryan Howard (B. J. Novak) confronts Dwight with Dwight's "Diabolical Plan" document he found, but expresses his desire to also get Jim fired.
-The two form an alliance.
+He creates an alliance with Ryan Howard to achieve his goal.